-I have specialised experience with couple communication and children.
+I have specialised experience with couple and family communication.

-I work with children within their families and at the present time online on Zoom.
+I work with children within their families and not see children individually.

 Training, qualifications & experience

 Registered with UKCP as a Systemic Family Psychotherapist.

 MSc in Systemic Psychotherapy (South Wales University 2015 - Research distinction)

 MSc Psychological Research Methods (Open University 2010 - Research distinction)